Perfect complexes on algebraic stacks

 By the Yoneda Lemma, we have the claim.
-Since $f$ is affine, to prove that the natural transformation $\tilde{f}^\times \Rightarrow f^\times$ is an isomorphism, it is sufficient to prove it is after application of $\RDERF \QCPSH{f}$.
-This follows from the definition of $\tilde{f}^\times$ and the latter part of \itemref{T:fin_duality:perfect}.
-The remainder of \itemref{T:fin_duality:finite} is routine, except for the conservativity.
-For this, it is sufficient to observe that if $f$ is surjective, then $\supph(f_*\Orb_X)=|Y|$ so Lemma~\ref{L:local-generator} implies that $\SRHom_{\Orb_Y}(f_*\Orb_X,\cplx{M})\homotopic 0$ if and only if $\cplx{M}\homotopic 0$. \end{proof} \begin{corollary} If $f\colon X \to Y$ is a finite and faithfully flat morphism of finite presentation between algebraic stacks, then the functor
+Since $f$ is affine, to prove that the natural transformation $\tilde{f}^\times \Rightarrow f^\times$ is an isomorphism, it is sufficient to prove it is after application of $\RDERF \QCPSH{f}$ (Lemma \ref{C:qaff_cons}).
+This follows from the definition of $\tilde{f}^\times$ and \itemref{T:fin_duality:perfect}.

+We now treat \itemref{T:fin_duality:finite}.
+In general, it is not difficult to produce a natural morphism for every $\cplx{M} \in \DQCOH(Y)$:

 Since $f$ is affine, it is sufficient to prove this morphism is an isomorphism after application of $\RDERF \QCPSH{f}$ (Lemma \ref{C:qaff_cons}).
 By \itemref{T:fin_duality:perfect} and the projection formula (Corollary~\ref{cor:proj_formula}), we see that it is sufficient to prove that the induced morphism: